Tulpehocken Creek water or watershed scenery in Pennsylvania

 Check PFBC DHALO rules, USGS 01471000, Blue Marsh status, weather, and water temperature.

-Start with the Blue Marsh tailwater and DHALO corridor, then verify parking and trail access before fishing.
+Start with the Blue Marsh tailwater and DHALO area, then verify parking and trail access before fishing.

 Yes at safe releases, but tailwater changes and slick footing make a wading staff useful.